ludeeus/pycfdns/README.md

-# Update Cloudflare DNS A records.
+# Update CloudFlare DNS A records.

-__Update A records in your DNS zone._
+_Update A records in your DNS zone._

 ## Install
 ```bash